Kanmani99/libapp/README.md

 I have not completed the updatebook.html yet.
 But the backend of update and search module is done.

-controller/book.js has all the priary functions performed, called in the index.js of route folder.
+controller/book.js has all the primary functions performed, called in the index.js of route folder.